KaiGuo20/KaiGuo20.github.io/_pages/about.md

 News
 =====
+**May.
+2026:** Our paper "FWhy Retrieval-Augmented Generation Fails: A Graph Perspective" is accepted by KDD 2026

 **Mar.
 2026:** Our paper "Fix Before Search: Benchmarking Agentic Visual Query Pre-processing in Multimodal Retrieval-augmented Generation" is accepted by ICML 2026

 **Mar.
 2026:** Our paper "When Do Hallucinations Arise?
 A Graph Perspective on the Evolution of Path Reuse and Path Compression" is accepted by ICML 2026